hashicorp/packer/website/source/docs/builders/triton.html.md

 -   `source_machine_firewall_enabled` (boolean) - Whether or not the firewall of the VM used to create an image of is enabled.
 The Triton firewall only filters inbound traffic to the VM.
-For the Joyent public cloud and private Triton installations SSH traffic is always allowed by default.
 All outbound traffic is always allowed.
     Currently this builder does not provide an interface to add specific firewall rules.
+Unless you have a global rule defined in Triton which allows SSH traffic enabling the firewall will interfere with the SSH provisioner.
     The default is `false`.
 -   `source_machine_metadata` (object of key/value strings) - Triton metadata
     applied to the VM used to create the image.
 Metadata can be used to pass configuration information to the VM without the need for networking.
 See